AntoineSchmidt/Portfolio/projects/airsim_car/code/Readme.md

 #  Using imitation learning to drive a car in AirSim
 The Agent was trained to drive around a block in the neighbourhood scene in AirSim.\
-Using imitation learning the Nvidia three camera approach has been used [Bojarski et al. ‘16, NVIDIA].\
-The human driver recorded the view from three cameras using the segmented images:
+The human driver recorded the view from three cameras using segmented images:

 <p align="center">
     <img src="media/view.png">